detect online job scams

 Scam letter

-After the scam design, the next segment of action for the scammer is to find victims that have the need for the scam.
-In most cases, they may reach out to their target victims through keyword search on freelancing websites like Upwork or Fiverr or through social media or LinkedIn, while in some other cases the victims might fall prey to fake job adverts placed by the scammers.
+In most cases, they may reach out to their target victims through phishing scams by keyword search on freelancing websites like Upwork or Fiverr or through social media or LinkedIn, while in some other cases the victims might fall prey to fake job advertisements placed by the scammers.

 One thing you should notice from the Hachette Book Group scam is that the scammer still used the company’s correct website address on their letterhead, this is to confuse their victims more on the credibility of the process.